 As a business owner or marketing manager, time is of the essence.
 You’ve got about a thousand items on your to-do list and they’re all due… right now.
-The last thing you want to worry about is re-explaining to your marketing firm why the graphic they created totally missed the mark.
+The last thing you want to worry about is re-explaining to your marketing firm why the graphic design they created totally missed the mark.

 As a marketing firm, we try to avoid putting our clients in situations in which they are asking themselves this question.
 However, our reach only touches our own clients, so we’ve compiled a list of tips for how to work with graphic designers on strategic projects.